GJZwiers/deno-config-init/README.md

 deno-init --yes
 ```

-`--jsonc` or `-c` will create a `.jsonc` config file with all the possible
+`--fill` or `-i` will create a `deno.jsonc` config file with all the possible
 configuration options listed as comments.
+This style is very similar to the
+output of `tsc --init` for generating a `tsconfig.json`.

 ```
-deno-init --jsonc
+deno-init --fill
 ```

 `--fmt` or `-m` will add a `fmt` section only.